-The school has a separate policy on the local arrangements for supporting children with medical conditions including the administration of medicines.
+The federation has a separate policy on the local arrangements for supporting pupils with medical conditions including the administration of medicines.
 Staff should make themselves familiar with the content of that document.

-As a summary, the School Secretary will administer medicines and keep a record that they have been given.
+As a summary, trained staff will administer medicines and keep a record that they have been given.
 We must stress that pupils should not be at school if they are unwell and if at all possible, pupils should receive their medication at home.